 At Griffin Durham Tanner & Clarkson, we pride ourselves on sticking with our clients through thick and thin.
-While we have a superior track record of winning cases, we also have specialized attorneys who can be brought in to assist with appeals.
+While we have a superior track record of winning cases, we also have specialized attorneys who can be brought in to assist with appeals within Georgia.
 Having cumulatively handled hundreds of criminal and civil appeals successfully in both federal and state appellate courts, we are sought after for our experience and judgment.

 Our team includes two former federal Court of Appeals clerks, one of whom also served for years as the appellate chief of a United States Attorney’s Office as well as on a national advisory group of Department of Justice appellate attorneys.
 Our proficiency level in appeals court cases is, therefore, extremely high.
 When you are seeking an attorney to provide you with powerful representation in a court of appeals, it’s time to call Griffin Durham Tanner & Clarkson.

-How Appeals Courts Differ From District Courts
+How Appeals Courts Differ From District Courts in Georgia

 There are generally three main levels of courts: